cloudfoundry/docs-dotnet-core-tutorial/docs/deploy-app.md

 To push the .NET sample app to {{ product_short }}, do the following:

+1. On the command line, navigate to the directory that contains the .NET sample app.

 1. Log in to the cf CLI:

         cf login

-1. Run the following command to target the Cloud Controller:
+1. Run the following command to target your Cloud Controller:

         cf api https://api.EXAMPLE-DOMAIN